maciej-123/Advanced-Macropad/README.md

 are breakout buttons - ie for foot pedals), 1 master switch and a reset button.

 I used mouse scroll rotary encoders instead of the ones typically used in macropads as they are smaller and allowed me to implement a scroll wheel in the horizontal direction.
 Cherry MX brown switches were used for 15* the buttons.
 That is 12 + 2 + 1.
-Big shoutout to Cherry MX for creating such high quality switches.
+Great switches - I highly recommend them.

 As for the code and functionality, the macropad has up to 12 pages of functions and includes functions and/or libraries that I have created for automatically inputting Unicode via "unicodeinput.exe" and automatically drawing shapes with a the cursor on the press of a buttons.